Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Results and discussion

 \subsection{Luminescent properties}

-We computed the luminescence properties of undoped and doped SALON and report the DFT parameters required for the 1D model in Table~\ref{tab:1D_CCM_results}.
-A comparison with the similar compound Sr[LiAl$_3$N$_4$]:Eu$^{2+}$ (SLA) is provided using data from Ref.~\cite{jia2017first}.
-We first notice that the computed emission energy of $E_{\rm em}=1.996$~eV is in excellent agrement with the experimental emission spectrum maximum of $E_{\rm max}=2.019$~eV~\cite{hoerder2019sr}.
-Then, by comparison with the 15 phosphors studied in Ref.~\cite{jia2017first}, we notice that SALON exhibits a small Stokes shift $\Delta S$, a small modal mass $M$, a small displacement $\Delta R$ and consequently the smallest $\Delta Q$.
-This indicates that the geometry of the system is not much affected by the 4f-5d transition.
-We observe also that the effective vibrational energies in the ground and excited state are close to each other, as highlighted by the small $\Delta C$ parameters, meaning that the curvature of the Born-Oppenheimer potential in the ground and excited state are quite similar, in contrast to SLA.
-Moreover, these effective vibrational frequencies are the highest for the whole set of materials.
-The combination of a small ground state Condon shift $E_{\rm FC,g}$ with a high ground state effective vibrational frequency $\hbar\Omega_{{\rm g}}$ gives the smallest emission Huang-Rhys parameter $S_{\rm em}$.
-We also note that the Huang-Rhys factor $S_{\rm em}$ and phonon frequency $\hbar\Omega_{\rm g}$ are consistent with the Stokes shift $\Delta S$.
-As explained in Ref.~\cite{de2015resolving}, $\Delta S=0.13987$ eV should lie between $(2S_{\rm em}-1)\hbar\Omega_{{\rm g}} = 0.1014$~eV and $2S_{\rm em}\hbar\Omega_{{\rm g}} = 0.1420$~eV, which is the case.
-Finally, the semi-classical FWHM obtained from Eq.~\eqref{eq:W_0}, which is 0.128~eV, is quite close to the experimental FWHM at low temperature of 0.135~eV.
+We compute the luminescence properties of doped SALON and report the DFT parameters required for the 1D model in \textbf{Table~\ref{tab:1D_CCM_results}}.
+A comparison with the similar compound Sr[LiAl$_3$N$_4$]:Eu$^{2+}$ (SLA) is provided using data from reference~\cite{jia2017first}, where a similar computational methodology was used.
+The experimental $E_{\rm{ZPL}}$ is difficult to estimate precisely as no vibronic structure is present in the 15K-spectrum \cite{hoerder2019sr}.
+We place it in the range 2.03 - 2.08 eV.
+Our computed zero-phonon line energy $E_{\rm{ZPL}}=2.032$ eV falls within this range.
+The convergence of $E_{\rm{ZPL}}$ as a function of the supercell size can be found in supplementary \textbf{Figure S3} and shows that 0.1 \% convergence is achieved with respect to the 1$\times$1$\times$8 supercell.

+Then, comparing with the 15 phosphors studied in reference~\cite{jia2017first}, we notice that SALON exhibits a small Stokes shift $\Delta S$ and and a small $\Delta Q$.
+This indicates that the geometry of the system is not much affected by the 5d-4f transition.
+We observe also that the effective vibrational energies in the ground (25.15 meV) and excited state (23.86 meV) are close to each other, meaning that the curvature of the Born-Oppenheimer potential in the ground and excited state are quite similar, in contrast to SLA (see table \ref{tab:1D_CCM_results}).

+We also note that the Huang-Rhys factor and phonon frequency are consistent with the Stokes shift.
+As explained in reference~\cite{de2015resolving}, $\Delta S=0.182$ eV should lie between $(2S_{\rm g}-1)\hbar\Omega_{{\rm g}} = 0.167$~eV and $2S_{\rm g}\hbar\Omega_{{\rm g}} = 0.192$~eV, which is the case.
+Finally, the semi-classical FWHM = 119 meV obtained from Equation~\eqref{eq:W_0} is quite close to the experimental FWHM = 135 meV at low temperature.

+We now present the results from the multi-dimensional approach described in Section~\ref{sec:Theory}.
+The discrete partial Huang-Rhys factors $S_{\nu}$ are shown in \textbf{Figure~\ref{fig:S_(hw)}a} along with the spectral decomposition $S(\hbar\omega)$ (Gaussian smearing of 4 meV).
+The phonon density of states is displayed in the background of this figure.
+See supplementary informations for related computed properties (phonon band structure, phonon frequencies at $\Gamma$, Born effective charges and dielectric tensor).